Landsturm: North German Confederation from 1867

 The North German Confederation Act of 9 November 1867 about the obligation for wartime military service and the Reich law about the Landsturm of 12 February 1875 restricted the obligation to the period from 17 to 42 years of age.

 Bavaria from 1868

 In the Bavarian Army the oldest ages for compulsory military service since the army reform of 1868 were referred to as the Landsturm.

+Germany during WW2

+The German Defense Act of May 21, 1935, redefined the Landsturm.
+The Landsturm comprised those German men aged 45 and older who could be called up for military service due to the extension of conscription in times of war and special emergencies.
+This definition should not be confused with the Volkssturm proclaimed by the Führer directive Of September 25, 1944.
+The Volkssturm was previously not defined in law.